htso/Algo-Strategy-Backtesting/README.md

     pbo = PBO(Lambda)

 High PBO tells you that your models are likely overfitted.
-However, there are some cautionary tales with regard to its proper usage, which I'll write about in a separate note.
+However, there are some cautionary tales with regard to its proper usage, which I'll write about in a separate blog.
 Here is the histogram of Lambda.

 ![lambdadistrib](https://user-images.githubusercontent.com/5498043/45640714-3ac2a500-ba68-11e8-957e-fd61f08bf00d.png)

 The choice of `S` is not critical but must be considered in the context of the computing capability you have access to.
 For example, on a Linux box with 40 Gb of RAM, I could push `S` to around 20.
-Anything beyond 20 does not seem practical -- Bin(22,11) is 705,432, which requires eight times more
+Anything beyond 20 does not seem practical -- Bin(22,11) is 705,432, which requires eight times more RAM.
-RAM.

 This concludes a short tutorial of PBO.